5 comments

 17 comments

 Question from our reader: "We have a reverse mortgage, but we were never told there was a reverse mortgage for veterans.
 We have quite a bit of equity in our home.
 Can we refinance our current reverse mortgage to a VA reverse mortgage?"
-Understanding FHA and VA Loan Mechanisms FHA and VA's Indirect Role in Loans: It's important to clarify that neither the Federal Housing Administration (FHA) nor the Department of Veterans Affairs (VA) directly provides loans to consumers.
-While the FHA, operating under the Department of Housing...
+Understanding Reverse Mortgage Options for Veterans in 2025 When exploring reverse mortgage options, it’s crucial to understand the roles of key government agencies like the Federal Housing Administration (FHA) and the Department of Veterans Affairs (VA).
+While both agencies are important in supporting homeowners, neither...
 Read Full Article